MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerBackup.md

 # Get-NetworkControllerBackup

 ## SYNOPSIS
-Gets backups of the Network Controller database.
+Gets the status of a backup operation.

 ## SYNTAX